Gyan-max/JSON-Tabular-Converter/README.md

 - [ ] Data type inference and conversion options
 - [ ] Integration with database systems
 - [ ] Command-line interface for automation
-- [ ] Advanced filtering and transformation rules
+- [ ] "" filtering and transformation rules
 - [ ] Support for XML to tabular conversion

 ---